N3X15/OpenBYOND/openbyond-core/grammar/README.md

 *FOR THE LOVE OF GOD, DON'T TOUCH THIS UNLESS YOU KNOW WHAT YOU'RE DOING!*

 This directory contains the files specifying how DMScript is parsed by OpenBYOND.
+The grammar was originally written by nan0desu (

 ## tokens.l

 Contains instructions on how code is broken up into tokens.
-Flex reads this.
+Flex reads this and feeds it to bison.

 ## parser.y